linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 Power utility has has several desirable properties.
 First,  marginal utility declines with wealth.
 The parameter $\gamma$ controls the curvature of $U(W)$ and hence it controls the degree of risk aversion.
 Examples for $\gamma=2$ and $\gamma=5$ are shown in Figure 1.11.

-Second,  portfolio choices based on maximizing $\mathbb{E}[U(W)]$ with this function scale plausibly with wealth.
+Second,  [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]]s based on maximizing $\mathbb{E}[U(W)]$ with this function scale plausibly with wealth.
 If an investor with power utility has $$ 1,  000$ in wealth and finds it optimal,  say,  to put half of it into risky assets and half of it into a risk-free asset,

 [^0]![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-018.jpg?height=985&width=1180&top_left_y=296&top_left_x=429)